-- · Separate by 3 feet, or a solid barrier. - If solid barrier is used, provider must have easy access to the child. - If not able to provide 3 feet of space, alternate head to feet. - ◆ 18" minimum to 3 feet (preferred) between children or a solid barrier that is tall enough so that if a child sits up, they can't see over the barrier.
+- Separate by 3 feet (6 feet is recommended for COVID), or a solid barrier (ex. low shelf). - If solid barrier is used, the provider must have easy access to the child and must be able to supervise.
+Also consider the safety of the barrier.
+The AAP does not recommend the use of screens as a solid barrier. - It is not recommended to stack items on top of shelves/tables next to children during nap. - If not able to provide 3 feet of space, space as far as possible and alternate head to feet. - 18" minimum to 3 feet (preferred) between children or a solid barrier that is tall enough so that if a child sits up, they can't see over the barrier.